MovingImage24/VMProApiClient/README.md

 ## Usage

-### With Guzzle 6

-To use the VMPro API Client with Guzzle 6, you can use the factory like this:
+To use the VMPro API Client, you can use the factory like this:

 ```php
 <?php